CircuitChaos/remorse/README.md

 # Morse audio signal beautifier

-This is a small tool made for my new YouTube channel called *Morse jokes*: https://youtube.com/@MorseJokes.
+This is a small tool made for my new YouTube channel called *Jokes in Morse code*: https://youtube.com/@MorseJokes.

 This channel contains short jokes sent by me in Morse code, so I have some motivation to practice sending.
 Here's the channel trailer.